ElcoK/ResearchGroup/_members/verschuur.md

 publications: 'author^=*Verschuur'

 teaser: >
-    Jasper Verschuur is a Postdoctoral researcher within the Oxford Programme for Sustainable Infrastructure Systems at the Environmental Change Institute, University of Oxford.
+    Jasper Verschuur is an Assistant Professor within the Oxford Programme for Sustainable Infrastructure Systems at the Environmental Change Institute, University of Oxford.

 profile:
     name: Dr. Jasper Verschuur